MicrosoftDocs/power-automate-docs/articles/apply-to-each.md

    ms.date="03/06/2017"
    ms.author="deonhe"/>

-# Using the apply to each action in Microsoft Flow
+# Use the apply to each action in Microsoft Flow to iterate over a list of emails periodically

 Many triggers can immediately start a flow based on an event such as when a new email arrives in your inbox.
 These triggers are great, but sometimes you want to run a flow that queries a data source on a predefined schedule, taking certain actions based on the properties of items in the data source.
 To do this, your flow can be started on a schedule (such as once per day) and use a loop action such as **Apply to each** to iterate through a given list of items.